PaoloP84/LearningAndEvolution/README.md

 https://ubuntuhandbook.org/index.php/2020/07/install-qt4-ubuntu-20-04/

-To cite this repository, please use:
+To cite this repository in your publications, please use:

 Pagliuca, P. (2024).
 Learning and evolution: factors influencing an effective combination.
 AI, 5(4), 2393-2432.

-Bibtex:
+BibTex:

 ```
 @article{pagliuca2024learning,